-As someone who was born and raised in the County of Mayo, I am delighted to present the best things to do in this magical part of Ireland.
+As someone who was born and raised in Mayo, I am delighted to present my list of things to do in the county if you appreciate wonderful landscapes and nature.

 You could say this post has been over 30 years in the making, so what we will show you today is a list of sights and attractions that I have personally visited time and time again.
 They have all left a lasting impression on me and are places I return to time and time again.

-We’ll also be looking at what to do when it rains (and it certainly does!) along with unique attractions and sights.
+We’ll also be looking at what to do when it rains (and it certainly does!) along with some unique attractions and sights dotted around the county.

 Where is County Mayo located?